 Nova Scotia Law on Contributory Negligence

 Consider this example of contributory negligence in a car accident.
-Driver A makes a left-hand turn without using a turn signal and is hit by Driver B, travelling 15km over the speed limit.
+Driver A makes a left-hand turn without using a turn signal and is hit by Driver B, who is travelling 15km over the speed limit.
 Driver A is suing Driver B for $100,000 in damages.
 The courts must determine what percentage of the accident was caused by Driver B speeding and what percentage of the accident was caused by Driver A failing to use the proper turn signal.
 Suppose Driver A is found to be 30% at fault for the accident.
 Damages awarded to Driver A will be reduced by the degree of responsibility.
 In this case, the compensation Driver A receives will be reduced by 30%.

-How Degree of Fault is Determined in Contributory Negligence
+How Degree of Fault Is Determined in Contributory Negligence

-When damage or loss is caused by two or more individuals, Nova Scotia courts will determine the degree to which each person is at fault.
-This is done by considering the actions immediately before, during, and to some extent, after the accident.
+When two or more individuals contribute to the accident or losses, Nova Scotia courts will determine the degree to which each is at fault.
+They do this by considering the parties’ actions immediately before, during, and to some extent, after the accident.
 The burden of proof falls on the defendant to show that the plaintiff’s actions contributed to the accident and resulting injuries.

 Reduce Distractions